tumic0/QtPBFImagePlugin/README.md

 ## Description
-QtPBFImagePlugin is a Qt image plugin that enables applications capable of displaying raster MBTiles maps to also display vector (PBF) tiles without (almost, see usage) any application modifications.
+QtPBFImagePlugin is a Qt image plugin that enables applications capable of displaying raster MBTiles maps to also display PBF vector tiles without (almost, see usage) any application modifications.

 Standard Mapbox GL Styles are used for styling the maps.
 Most style features